 \subsection{Decoding}

 A detector error model (DEM) is then extracted from the STIM circuit.
-A new parity check matrix is derived from the DEM, where each ``stabilizer'' (row) corresponds to a detector.
+A new parity-check matrix is derived from the DEM, where each ``stabilizer'' (row) corresponds to a detector.
 Each ``data qubit'' (column) now represents a distinct error mechanism that flips one or more detectors and possibly an observable.
 In the case of just the non-local CNOT circuit, there are $2k$ logical observables for a $\llbracket n,k,d\rrbracket$ code block.
 Each logical observable is the Z basis measurement of a logical qubit in one of the two code blocks.
 In the case of the teleportation circuit, there are $k$ logical observables.
-Each logical observable is the Z basis measurement of the logical qubits of code block 3 as defined in Fig.~\ref{fig:tele}.
+Each logical observable is the Z basis measurement of the logical qubits of code block 3 as defined in Fig.~\ref{fig:arch}(c).
 The syndrome in both cases is a vector, where each entry represents whether a detector is 0 or 1 after the circuit has been noisily executed.
-This PCM and syndromes are then decoded using the BP-OSD decoder~\cite{bposd} with a maximum of $10^4$ BP iterations and \texttt{OSD\_ORDER} $=7$.
+This PCM and syndromes are then decoded using the Tesseract decoder~\cite{teser} under default settings.